virtualstaticvoid/heroku-buildpack-r/README.md

 ### R Versions

-The buildpack uses R 3.3.3 by default, however it is possible to use a different version if required.
+The buildpack uses R 3.4.0 by default, however it is possible to use a different version if required.
 This is done by providing a `.r-version` file in the root directory, which contains the R version to use.

-The following R versions are provided:
+The following R versions are provided on the `heroku-16` stack:

-* 3.1.3
-* 3.2.5
-* 3.3.2
 * 3.3.3
-* 3.4.0 (unstable)
+* 3.4.0

 ### Buildpack Versions